Movatterモバイル変換

 After passage of a state constitutional amendment on April 7, 2015, thechief justice of the court is elected for a term of 2 years by the vote of a majority of the justices then serving on the court, although the justice so elected may decline the appointment.
 Prior to that amendment, the justice with thelongest continuous service on the court served as the chief justice.

 While the court is officially nonpartisan, its members are generally regarded as having consistent ideological positions.
 Justices Crawford, Dallet, Karofsky, and Protasiewicz are frequently described as liberals, while Justices Ziegler, Hagedorn, and Bradley are described as conservatives.
 Liberal justices and candidates are endorsed and electorally supported by theDemocratic Party and related organizations, and conservatives have an equivalent relationship with theRepublican Party.
-Justice Hagedorn was considered the court's "swing justice" prior to Justice Protasiewicz's investiture; while his campaign was supported by Republican organizations and he previously served as chief legal counsel to Republican governorScott Walker, he has sided with the so-called liberal justices in several noteworthy cases.[6]
+Justice Hagedorn was considered the court's "swing justice" prior to Justice Protasiewicz's investiture; while his campaign was supported by Republican organizations and he previously served as chief legal counsel to Republican governorScott Walker, he has sided with the liberal-leaning justices on some noteworthy cases.[6]

 Current justices